 Originating as a chance sport in the tomato patch of Crabapple Farm in Maine, Rachel and Tevis Robertson-Goldbery selected and developed this OP rival to the ubiquitous Sungold hybrid, with all of its delicious fruitiness but much less cracking.
 The sweet, juicy, honey-colored, egg-shaped treats taste almost like light grapes and surpass many other cherry tomatoes in earliness, sweetness and complexity.
 You may see some of the recessive pink fruit off-types (currently being selected and developed as Pink Princess), but these are so yummy too!

-With much better and sweeter flavor than Indigo Rose (the first ‘blue’ tomato), Indigo Apple is deep black-purple when immature, maturing to red with purple shoulders and stripes.
-The medium sized fruits are held in showy pendant clusters.
-Resists sunscald, cracking, TMWV and other diseases, and has excellent shelf-life.
-Very high in anthocyanins, lycopene and vitamin C, making it an exceptionally healthy choice.
+With much better and sweeter flavor than Indigo Rose (the first “blue” tomato), Indigo Apple is deep black-purple when immature, maturing to red with purple shoulders and stripes.
+The medium-sized fruits are held in showy, pendant clusters.
+Resists sunscald, cracking, and disease and has excellent shelf life.
+Very high in anthocyanins, lycopene, and vitamin C, making it an exceptionally healthy choice.

 ISIS CANDY – Open pollinated, indeterminate, 67 days